Friedrich August Georg Bitter: Early life and education

 Born on 13 August 1873 in Bremen, Germany, Friedrich Bitter was raised in a merchant family known for their strong civic values and commitment to duty.
 He first attended the Realschule am Doventor, later studying at the Altes Gymnasium in Bremen.
-In 1893, he began studying natural sciences at the universities of Jena, Leipzig, Munich, and Kiel, earning his doctorate from Kiel in 1897.
+In 1893, he began studying natural sciences at the University of Jena, Leipzig University, the Ludwig-Maximilians-Universität München, and Kiel University, obtaining his doctorate from Kiel University in 1897.
 He subsequently worked at the botanical museum in Berlin and at the biological station in Naples.

 Career

-In 1899, Bitter became an assistant to Friedrich Wilhelm Zopf in Münster, where he habilitated in 1901.
+In 1899, Bitter became an assistant to Friedrich Wilhelm Zopf at the University of Münster, where he habilitated in 1901.
 His early career was influenced by instructors Simon Schwendener, Zopf, and Johannes Reinke.
 In 1905, Bitter was appointed the founding director of the new botanical garden in Bremen (Rhododendron-Park Bremen), established through a private foundation, a position he held until 1923.
 Despite substantial financial challenges after World War I, Bitter dedicated immense effort to maintaining and developing the garden, establishing plant collections with meticulous accuracy and elevating the garden's scientific reputation.

 In 1923, Bitter became a professor of botany at the University of Göttingen, though he continued to oversee and support the Bremen garden remotely.
 His later years were marked by declining health due to hereditary illness exacerbated by overwork, leading to his death in Göttingen in 1927.